 Evidence of career progression and leadership skills

-These skills are assessed through several pieces of the application (statement of intent, résumé, letters of recommendation), work experience, and an interview with a member of the admissions committee (interviews are conducted by invitation only to applicants deemed competitive for admission).
-A minimum of two years of full-time, professional experience is required.
-Average work experience for admitted applicants is four years.
+This is assessed through several pieces of the application, including an applicant’s statement of intent, résumé, letters of recommendation, work experience, and an interview with a member of the admissions committee.
+Interviews are conducted by invitation only to applicants deemed competitive for admission.
+A minimum of two years of full-time, professional experience is also required.

-Because the BYU Marriott MBA is a competitive and challenging graduate business program, the admissions committee wants to be sure that students are ready for the academic rigor of the coursework.
+Because the BYU Marriott MBA program is a competitive and challenging graduate business program, the admissions committee seeks to ensure that students are ready for the academic rigor of the required coursework.
 The following two factors are considered:

-- Standardized test scores: All applicants must take the GMAT or GRE (GMAT is preferred).
-The admissions committee pays close attention to the quantitative (math) score and prefers it to be above the 50th percentile.
-The BYU Marriott MBA program does not use the analytical writing or integrated reasoning sections.
-The average GMAT score for the latest incoming class was 680 with 80 percent of the class scoring between 640 and 710.
-Students applying with a GRE score should target the 75th percentile to ensure they are competitive for admission.
+- Standardized test scores: Applicants must take the GMAT (preferred) or GRE or apply for a waiver.
+The admissions committee pays close attention to the quantitative and verbal scores.
+The BYU Marriott MBA program does not consider the analytical writing or integrated reasoning sections in admissions decisions.
+The average GMAT score for the most recent incoming class was 670, with 40 percent of students scoring 700 or above.
+The highest GMAT score was 760.
+Students applying with a GRE score are expected to have competitive scores.

 Bachelor’s degree from an accredited college or university